divyanshu-dugar/Educase-School-Management-System/README.md

    - **Validation Error (400):**
      ```json
      {
-       "error": "Missing or invalid latitude and longitude."
+       "error": "Latitude and longitude are required."
      }
      ```